kallurbsk/vpa-recommender/pkg/testing/tests.md

     ![Restart Count due to CrashLoopBackoff](test_results/new_vpa/functional/restart_count.png)

 - Analysis
-    1. The CPU stays at the same config defined value once the pod has entered `CrashLoopBackoff` in the old vpa recommender.
+    1. The CPU stays at the same config defined value once the pod has entered `CrashLoopBackoff` in the Existing VPA recommender.
        In the new vpa recommender, we can see a gradual increase in CPU requests as the VPA starts recommending double the existing requests to get the pod out of crashloop state.
-    2. The memory stays at the same config defined value once the pod has entered `CrashLoopBackoff` in the old vpa recommender.
+    2. The memory stays at the same config defined value once the pod has entered `CrashLoopBackoff` in the Existing VPA recommender.
        In the new vpa recommender, we can see a gradual increase in memory requests as the VPA starts recommending double the existing requests to get the pod out of crashloop state.
-    3. The restart count constantly increases in the old VPA recommender in comparison to the new vpa recommender.
+    3. The restart count constantly increases in the Existing VPA recommender in comparison to the new vpa recommender.
-    4. The old VPA recommender gives up recommendation and enters into below mentioned state.
+    4. The Existing VPA recommender gives up recommendation and enters into below mentioned state.
         ```
         Update Policy:
         Resource Policy: